-In the Northern Territory, C. brevitarsis was collected at all northern sites, and C. actoni, C. fulvus and C. wadai at most northern sites.
-Culicoides nudipalpis was detected at several far northern insect collections from November 2019.
-These are the only detections of C. nudipalpis in Australia since a single specimen was collected at Kalumburu, Western Australia in 2012.
-Continued monitoring will determine if these detections are novel introductions or part of an established population.
+In the Northern Territory, the numbers of C. actoni were significantly higher than in previous years, with C. fulvus and C. wadai significantly lower, while numbers of C. brevitarsis were similar to previous years.
+The target species C. nudipalpis was detected at Cobourg Peninsula and Croker Island.
+Continued monitoring will determine whether these detections are novel introductions or part of an established population.
 C. nudipalpis is reported to occur in Indonesia, Timor-Leste, New Guinea and the Philippines.
-C. nudipalpis is closely related to Culicoides imicola - the main vector of BTV in Africa, Europe and Asia - however, it is not a proven vector of BTV.
+C. nudipalpis is closely related to C. imicola - the most important vector of BTV in Africa, Europe and Asia.